Career Guide

 The Day Before & Day Of

-Prepare 3-5 thoughtful questions about the role
+Prepare 3–5 thoughtful questions about the role and team

-Salary Negotiation Tips
+Salary Negotiation Playbook

-Never reveal your current salary
+Never reveal your current salary first

-Wait for the offer before negotiating
+Wait for the formal offer before negotiating

-Research on Glassdoor, Levels.fyi, AmbitionBox
+Research on Glassdoor, Levels.fyi, AmbitionBox for benchmarks

-Negotiate total package: base, bonus, equity, WFH
+Negotiate the full package: base, bonus, equity, WFH flexibility

-Always get the final offer in writing
+Always get the final offer in writing before resigning

 Start With a Strong Resume

 A great interview starts with a great resume.
+Build yours free in minutes.

 Build Your Resume Free